-Rodgers and Hammerstein - South Pacific Due Monday, February 11
+Rodgers and Hammerstein - South Pacific Due Friday, February 14

 A score for Rodgers and Hammerstein's South Pacific is available online and on reserve in the music library.
-A variety of recordings are also on reserve.
+Various recordings are also on reserve.
 As always, you are welcome to consult textbooks if you have forgotten any of the terms or concepts addressed on this worksheet.